Slackcraft/CraftCursors/README.md

 # CraftCursors - Warcraft Web Cursors

 ### About:
-CraftCursors is a free pack that allows you to use the official World of Warcraft cursors on your website, or desktop.
+CraftCursors is a free pack that allows you to use the official World of Warcraft cursors on your website.

 ### Using CraftCursors: